DeepakGitH/Data_Science_Learning/Notes/DeepLearning/Andrew_Course4_CNN.md

 6. COnvolution on volume requires filters the same depth as number of channels

 7. Dimensions on the filters - Number of parameters For 3*3*3 + 1 = 28 Parameters per filter and then 10 filter means 280 number of parameters.
 Learning 280 parameters is easy.
 The output of convolution is fed to Relu similar to feed forward.

+8. Number of filter channels increase as we move from left to right closer to prediction

+9. Max pooling is also a kind of filter the Stride and Filter Size is a hyper parameter but there are no weights to learn.
+Pooling applies to each of the channels seperately

+10. Conv - Conv - Fully Connected - Fully Connected - Softmax is the typical architecture.
+The number of acctivations should continue to decrease

+11. Why convolution - Sparsity of Connection and Parameter sharing (same filter applied at multiple places)

+12. Lot of Hyper parameters in CNN